 8. Setup Cloud Storage

 Nowadays most major cloud services provide an official client for Linux (Except Gdrive and OneDrive :).
 You don’t have to worry if you love Gdrive, you can use Grive, an un-official Gdrive client.
 But you don’t have to use GDrive.
 There are many other cloud services that provide official Linux client.
 So check out our article on the 5 Google Drive alternatives cloud storage for Linux.

 To enhance your new Ubuntu, install from hundreds of free themes for Ubuntu.
 We have a collection of themes in our Theme Section.

 10. Install Graphics Driver

-Most Linux distros comes with open source drivers that support most modern devices.
-In Ubuntu 16.10, you've open source drives but if you want you can also use proprietary drivers.
+Most Linux distros come with open source drivers that support most modern devices.
+In Ubuntu 16.10, you’ve open source drives but if you want you can also use proprietary drivers.